NIVJAIN/truffle-upgradable-proxypatterns/README.md

 ### Testing the Upgradable smart contract functionality (ProxyPattern UUPS OpenZeppelin)
 ```
 1-Deploy V1 version first
-2-check the contract address and getCount and Increment the counter to 5
+2-V1 contract interaction, check the contract address and getCount and Increment the counter to 5
 3-Deploy V2 version second (More function added to V2)
-4-check the contract address (it should be same) and finally check the getCount it should return 5
+4-V2 contract interaction, check the contract address (it should be same) and finally check the getCount it should return 5
 ```
 ### 1-Deploy V1 version first
 ```